apiato/documentation/docs/pacakges/social-authentication.md

 :::

 ## Social Authentication Container Customization {#social-auth-customization}
-You can customize this container by publishing its config and modifying its values
+You may customize this container by publishing its config and modifying its values
 ```
 php artisan vendor:publish
 ```